Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Abstract

 \section{Abstract}

-Unstructured data is now commonly queried by using \emph{target} deep neural networks (DNNs) to produce structured information, e.g., object types and positions in video.
-As these target DNNs can be computationally expensive, recent work uses proxy models to produce \emph{query-specific proxy scores}.
-These proxy scores are then used in downstream query processing algorithms for improved query execution speeds.
-Unfortunately, proxy models are often trained \emph{per-query}, require large amounts of training data from the target DNN, and new training methods per query type.
+Unstructured data (e.g., video or text) is now commonly queried by using computationally expensive deep neural networks or human labelers to produce structured information, e.g., object types and positions in video.
+To accelerate queries, many recent systems (e.g., \blazeit, \noscope, Tahoma, \supg, etc.) train a \emph{query-specific proxy model} to approximate a large \emph{target labelers} (i.e., these expensive neural networks or human labelers).
+These models return \emph{proxy scores} that are then used in query processing algorithms.
+Unfortunately, proxy models usually have to be trained \emph{per query} and require large amounts of annotations from the target labelers.

-In this work, we develop an index construction method (task-agnostic semantic trainable index, \sn) that produces reusable embeddings that can be used to generate proxy scores for a wide range of queries, removing the need for query-specific proxies.
-We observe that many queries over the same dataset only require access to the schema induced by the target DNN.
-For example, an aggregation query counting the number of cars and a selection query selecting frames of cars require only the object types per frame of video.
-To leverage this opportunity, \sn produces embeddings per record that have the key property that close embeddings have similar extracted attributes under the induced schema.
-Given this property, we show that clustering by embeddings can be used to answer downstream queries efficiently.
-We theoretically analyze \indname and show that low training error guarantees downstream query accuracy for a natural class of queries.
-We evaluate \indname on four video and text datasets, and three query types.
-We show that \indname can be 10$\times$ less expensive to construct than proxy models and can outperform them by up to 24$\times$ at query time.
+In this work, we develop an index (trainable semantic index, \sn) that simultaneously removes the need for per-query proxies and is more efficient to construct than prior indexes. \sn accomplishes this by leveraging semantic similarity across records in a given dataset.
+Specifically, it produces embeddings for each record such that records with close embeddings have similar target labeler outputs. \sn then generates high-quality proxy scores via embeddings without needing to train a per-query proxy.
+These scores can be used in existing proxy-based query processing algorithms (e.g., for aggregation, selection, etc.).
+We theoretically analyze \sn and show that a low embedding training error guarantees downstream query accuracy for a natural class of queries.
+We evaluate \sn on five video, text, and speech datasets, and three query types.
+We show that \indname's indexes can be 10$\times$ less expensive to construct than generating annotations for current proxy-based methods, and accelerate queries by up to 24$\times$.